Exclusive: Amazon to tap Brazil beauty obsession with cosmetics partners

 Partnering with Amazon would accelerate the cautious approach that Brazil’s major cosmetics firms have taken so far with e-commerce, as they try to protect profit margins and longstanding relationships in traditional sales channels.

-Natura has been reluctant to shake up a network of more than 1 million direct sales “consultants” in Brazil, sticking to a business model pioneered by Avon Products Inc (AVP.N).
-In 2014, Natura began offering its independent sellers tools for online sales, which now account for less than 4 percent of total sales in the country.
+Natura has been reluctant to shake up a network of more than 1 million direct sales “consultants” in Brazil, sticking to a business model pioneered by Avon Products Inc. In 2014, Natura began offering its independent sellers tools for online sales, which now account for less than 4 percent of total sales in the country.

 A source with direct knowledge of Natura’s thinking said the company had met as recently as last week with Amazon, but was still mulling its proposals.

 Privately-held Boticario has relied on franchisees to build a network of some 4,000 stores.
-The company may sell non-proprietary products via Amazon platforms in Brazil, such as make-up from Revlon Inc (REV.N), said one of the sources, who requested anonymity to discuss ongoing negotiations.
+The company may sell non-proprietary products via Amazon platforms in Brazil, such as make-up from Revlon Inc, said one of the sources, who requested anonymity to discuss ongoing negotiations.

 The person said talks between the companies began “quite recently” and Boticario was not looking to sell proprietary brands on Amazon platforms “for now.”